Avital999/telegram-chuck-bot/README.md

 ## Configuration

 The bot requires a Bot token and an encryption key for secure communication.
-Please note that these sensitive credentials are not included in the project for security reasons
+Please note that these sensitive credentials are not included in the project for security reasons.

 ## Deployment

 The bot is deployed and already running on the AWS cloud, ensuring it is accessible to users around the clock.

-## Requirements

-The project's Python dependencies can be found in the `requirements.txt` file.